jbelardino/ArticleSearchPt2-Lab5/README.md

-# Android Lab Unit 4 - *ArticleSearch*
+# Android Lab Unit 5 - *ArticleSearchPt2*

 Submitted by: **Jerry Belardino**

-**ArticleSearch** is an android app that displays the most recent articles from the NYTimes API
+**ArticleSearchPt2** is an android app that displays the most recent articles from the NYTimes API and can function without an internet connection

 Time spent: **2** hours spent in total